-(In a February 2012 update to its travel advice for Austria, the Australian government added a warning for travellers sleeping on the train from Prague to Vienna.
-The Smartraveller site says there's been an increase in the number of incidents where pockets and bags have been slashed open - quietly so as not to wake the victims - and passports and wallets taken.)
+The Australian government added a warning for travelers sleeping on the train from Prague to Vienna.
+The Smartraveller site says there's been an increase in the number of incidents where pockets and bags have been slashed open - and passports and wallets have been taken.

-Any area that attracts a high number of tourists lures local pickpockets whose quick sleight of hand and distraction techniques could see a traveler robbed or their wallet, or worse, passport.
+Any area that attracts a high number of visitors attracts local pickpockets whose quick sleight of hand and distraction techniques could see a traveler robbed of their wallet or passport.

-So before you even leave the hostel/hotel, leave valuables (including your passport) and large amounts of cash in the safe or ask reception how it can be secured.
-Austria's major cities are modern, highly law abiding and safe - it would be unlikely a hotel reception would steal the valuables you ask them to keep.
-It's not a third world village!
+So, before you even leave the hostel/hotel, leave valuables (including your passport) and large amounts of cash in the safe or ask reception how it can be secured.
+Austria's major cities are modern, highly law-abiding and safe - it would be unlikely a hotel reception would steal the valuables you ask them to keep.

 While the capital Vienna's ring road is dominated by stunning Baroque architecture, lush green lawns, beautifully kept museums and music halls, there are areas where extra precautions should be taken.

 In areas like this be wary of "bumping".
 It's a ploy used by pickpockets to divert attention and get close enough to swipe your wallet.
 The general advice is if you are bumped or pushed in a crowd, turn around immediately and see who the culprit is.
-And in a crowd always keep a tight hold of your bag, preferably in front of your body, or your wallet if it's in a pocket.
-Bum bags should be avoided at all times for so, so many reasons that are not confined to safety!
+And, in a crowd, always keep a tight hold of your bag, preferably in front of your body, or your wallet if it's in a pocket.
+Bum bags should be avoided.

-And be wary of people claiming to be "plain clothes police", particularly in the city centre area of Innere Stadt.
-Demand to see their police badge or other identification to verify that they are cops and don't give them anything (ie your passport or wallet) until they prove who they are.
+And be wary of people claiming to be "plain-clothes police", particularly in the city center area of Innere Stadt.
+Demand to see their police badge or other identification to verify that they are cops, and don't give them anything (e.g. your passport or wallet) until they prove who they are.

 Be careful of con artists as well the standard unseen pickpockets.
 Some of the ploys include strangers asking for help or "accidentally" staining your clothes to distract you.